fran6w/fran6w/README.md

 # Francis Wolinski

-I am an Associate Professor at **SKEMA Business School** in Paris, in charge of the **MSc Artificial Intelligence for Business Transformation**, and member of the **SKEMA Centre for Artificial Intelligence**.

-Independent scientific consultant since 2013, I am involved in **digitalization, data science and AI projects**.
-I also offer professional training and academic teaching in **Python for Data Science**.
+Independent scientific consultant in **Data Science** and **Artificial Intelligence**.

+Since 2013, I have contributed to projects in different industries: banking, insurance, administration, healthcare, and transportation.

+Alongside consulting, I design and deliver professional training in **Python** and teach at Master’s level in leading university, business and engineering schools.